swup/scroll-plugin/readme.md

 ### scrollContainers

-Customize the selector string used for finding scroll containers other than the window.
-See the [Scroll Containers](#scroll-containers) section for an explanation of how the plugin deals with overflow containers.
+Customize the selector string used for finding scroll containers other than the `window`.
+See the [Scroll Containers](#scroll-containers) section for an explanation of how the plugin deals with overflowing containers.

 ```js
 {